Skip to content

 9 min read

-When our CFO saw the AWS bill hit $50,000/month, I got a meeting invitation titled "We need to talk about AWS."
-Not fun.
+The CFO saw the AWS bill hit $50,000 a month and I got a calendar invite titled "We need to talk about AWS."
+I knew the meeting before I clicked accept.

 bash